 • Allergy

-Head, Neck, and Oral Oncology is the study of cancers of the head and neck, including the mouth, larynx, pharynx, salivary glands, and nasal passage.
-Head and neck cancers typically form among the squamous cells, which coat the mucosal region of the pinnacle and neck with cancerous cells.
-Squamous carcinoma of the head and neck is the name given to these cancer cells.
-This music will discuss advanced diagnostic testing and scientific and surgical treatment for a variety of head and neck conditions.
-Squamous cell carcinoma, Head and Neck Surgery, HNS Oncology, Head and Neck Cancer Virus, Carotid frame tumour, and Oral Epidemiology are also discussed.
+Head, Neck, and Oral Oncology is the study of cancers in the head and neck, which includes the mouth, larynx, pharynx, salivary glands, and nasal passage.
+Head and neck cancers are primarily caused by squamous cells, which cover the mucosal region of the pinnacle and neck with malignant cells.
+These cancer cells are called squamous carcinoma of the head and neck.
+This music will go over advanced diagnostic testing as well as scientific and surgical therapy options for a number of head and neck problems.
+The topics covered include squamous cell carcinoma, head and neck surgery, HNS oncology, head and neck cancer virus, carotid frame tumour, and oral epidemiology.

 • Squamous cell carcinoma, melanoma and tumor pathology